ArielGonzalez1/ArielGonzalez/README.md

-#ArielGonzalez h1
+#Ariel Gonzalez Diaz

-##Electronic Design And Intelligent Systems Student h2
+Electronic Design And Intelligent Systems Student
-### I am a student of Electronic Design and Intelligent Systems Engineering at the Academic Institute CETI, Colomos campus.
+ I am a student of Electronic Design and Intelligent Systems Engineering at the Academic Institute CETI, Colomos campus.
 I am passionate about the field of Science and Research.
 I am fascinated by the world of electronics and programming and their utilization in the environment of continuous improvement in technological development.h3